 We prefer the version using cream which you can follow being made below.
 It tastes incredibly light and provides an excellent backdrop to the tender veggies and flakey cod.
 A favorite in our family, especially on a cold day.

 - Cod fillet.
-The cod must be skinless.
+You must use skinless cod.
 You can substitute with fillet from a different firm white fish (bass, grouper, haddock or whiting).

 - Lemon.
 You will use the juice of half a lemon to flavor the fish fillet before cooking it and the rest to add to the broth just before you serve the stew.